rl-institut/spice_ev/doc/source/code.rst

 --------
 Each vehicle is charged such that it uses its complete standing time to reach the desired SoC.
-May charge more power (and above the desired SoC) if there is surplus feed-in power or if the energy price falls below a certain PRICE_THRESHOLD.
+May charge more power (and above the desired SoC) if there is surplus from local generation or if the energy price falls below a certain PRICE_THRESHOLD.

 .. currentmodule:: spice_ev.strategies.balanced
 .. autosummary::